liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Petra: \[…I did not expect it to be this inconvenient.\]

-???: \[Still being able to say that in this kind of situation, you really are a very courageous lady.\]
+???: \[Still being able to say that in this kinda situation, ya really are a very courageous lady.\]

 Petra spoke without thinking, and hearing that the Mole-person―― Musica, silently whispered and laughed.
 His dull laugh annoyed Petra.